 The spine is quite central to the meditative experience – it is very important!
 Straightening your spine results in increased mental clarity and alertness, better flow of energy and circulation of blood/nutrients.
 It also allows for your lungs to be free and open.
 Think of your spine as a stack of coins and align them so that the weight of your head can be felt in your pelvic floor.
 This takes a bit of practice, be patient with yourself.

 Straightening the spine properly optimizes the way your nervous system works.
 This has a direct impact on the functionality of your brain.
 Thus this simple “tune-up” regulates a whole lot of vital tasks in your body.
+It will also help greatly with reducing the “thickness” of internal movies – or headflix as I call them.
 Take the practice with your spine really slow and do it well under the supervision of a qualified Yoga-Instructor (Yoga-teacher certificates don’t equal proper qualification and experience btw.).
 This is about your health – so please be careful and proceed slowly and with caution.

 Opening your shoulders and your chest opens your lungs and your heart.
 It therefore has a significant effect on your emotional being.
 Opening the heart might make you feel vulnerable and insecure, fearful or anxious at first.
 But if you gently persist and practice under the guidance of an experienced and compassionate teacher, you can slowly release these “blockages” and transform them into a state of emotional balance.